 1. Remove from Unit

 Remove the lint filter from the washing machine.
 If you can’t remove the lint filter, clean it with a small brush or a paper towel.
-Make sure that your lint filter isn’t blocked and clogged with lint and other residue.
+Make sure that your lint filter isn’t blocked and clogged with lint and other residues.